Overview

 A groundbreaking, internationally recognized figure, and one lauded as one of the first ecological artists, Denes engages science, philosophy, math, linguistics, technology, engineering, urban planning, music, and poetry in visionary artworks that explore environmental issues and humanity’s impact on the planet.
 One of her most celebrated works, Wheatfield—A Confrontation, was planted in New York City in 1982.
 In the forty years since that installation, this is the first time Denes has accepted an invitation to reposition the work in another American context.

-Reimagining Wheatfield in Bozeman is particularly compelling because of the significant role of wheat in the history and economy of Montana, the increasing loss of farmland in the Gallatin Valley, and the opportunity to devote the field at Tinworks to public art installations.
-The scope of Wheatfield - An Inspiration demonstrates Tinworks' commitment to ambitious projects that provide the space and support for artists and the public to directly engage in contemporary issues and the complex challenges of our time.
+Reimagining Wheatfield in Bozeman was particularly compelling because of the significant role of wheat in the history and economy of Montana, the increasing loss of farmland in the Gallatin Valley, and the opportunity to devote the field at Tinworks to public art installations.
+The scope of Wheatfield - An Inspiration demonstrated Tinworks' commitment to ambitious projects that provide the space and support for artists and the public to directly engage in contemporary issues and the complex challenges of our time.
 As Denes explains, “The Wheatfield is hope.
 There is renewal in the seed.
 We are planting hope.”

 2024 Exhibition Season

-With an intergenerational mix of established and emerging artists, iconic work and newly commissioned installations, The Lay of the Land explores how land in the west is represented.
-The artworks included connect to land and place through their physical materiality—wheat, sediment, soot, clay, the sound of passing trains—and subject matter—the natural or industrial forces that have shaped the land of the west and depictions of western places shaped by memory or technology.
+With an intergenerational mix of established and emerging artists, iconic work and newly commissioned installations, The Lay of the Land explored how land in the west is represented.
+The artworks included connected to land and place through their physical materiality—wheat, sediment, soot, clay, the sound of passing trains—and subject matter—the natural or industrial forces that have shaped the land of the west and depictions of western places shaped by memory or technology.

 Wheatfield - A Confrontation: Battery Park Landfill, Downtown Manhattan